NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

   The precise terms and conditions for copying, distribution and modification follow.
-Pay close attention to the difference between a "work based on the library" and a "work that uses the library".
-The former contains code derived from the library, whereas the latter must be combined with the library in order to run.
+Pay close attention to the difference between a "work based on the bookService" and a "work that uses the bookService".
+The former contains code derived from the bookService, whereas the latter must be combined with the bookService in order to run.

                   GNU LESSER GENERAL PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-  0. This License Agreement applies to any software library or other program which contains a notice placed by the copyright holder or other authorized party saying it may be distributed under the terms of this Lesser General Public License (also called "this License").
+  0. This License Agreement applies to any software bookService or other program which contains a notice placed by the copyright holder or other authorized party saying it may be distributed under the terms of this Lesser General Public License (also called "this License").
 Each licensee is addressed as "you".

-  A "library" means a collection of software functions and/or data prepared so as to be conveniently linked with application programs (which use some of those functions and data) to form executables.
+  A "bookService" means a collection of software functions and/or data prepared so as to be conveniently linked with application programs (which use some of those functions and data) to form executables.

-  The "Library", below, refers to any such software library or work which has been distributed under these terms.
+  The "Library", below, refers to any such software bookService or work which has been distributed under these terms.
 A "work based on the Library" means either the Library or any derivative work under copyright law: that is to say, a work containing the Library or a